Building Executive Function Skills in the Classroom:

 Are you frustrated with the challenge of helping students with Executive Functioning (EF) deficits and ADHD?

 In this online, self-paced course, Marydee Sklar will foster a deep understanding of the brain to help you develop your students’ executive function skills.

 The Building Executive Function Skills in the Classroom course is designed to help you:

 There are no dates for this course!
-You may start at any time and finish at your leisure.
+You may start at any time and finish within one year.
 This is a fully recorded, self-paced class.
 You will have access for one year.

 Cost: $395 *

 *This price does NOT include college credit.
 If you are interested in earning 3 graduate level credits (an additional $55 per credit) for this course, please register through our accrediting agency, Seattle Pacific University via the button below.

 All students who complete this course will receive a certificate of completion which you may choose to use for professional development credit.